LewisMDillon/snakes-and-ladders/README.md

 The user is presented with the gameboard and the game setup in one screen to prevent having to scroll up and down to access options.
 HTML elements are added and removed depending on the game state so as to keep the game area clean and un-cluttered.

-Large buttons and fonts make it easy for the user to interact with the different elements and recieve information back from them.
+Large buttons and fonts make it easy for the user to interact with the different elements and receive information back from them.

 Color-dependent text is used to further clarify things such as turn states.

 ### Colour Scheme